ibm-cloud-docs/watson-assistant/web-chat-security-enable.md

 # Enabling web chat security
 {: #web-chat-security-enable}

-To enable web chat security, you must make changes to your website and update the web chat integration settings.
+To enable web chat security, you must make changes to your web application server code and the web chat embed script, as well as the web chat integration settings.
 {: shortdesc}

 ## Before you begin